This image shows the southern main gate of Fort Schuyler on the SUNY Maritime College campus.

+Construction began on Fort Schuyler in 1833, shortly after the end of the War of 1812.
+The Fort was officially completed in 1856.
+It was built on a 52-acre tract of land purchased by the federal government from William Bayard.
 Fort Schuyler was named in honor after Major General Philip Schuyler of the Continental Army.
-Major General Philip Schuyler began his military career during the French and Indian War he also fought on the side of the colonies during the Revolutionary War.
-He was later elected to Congress as a United States Senator for the State of New York (American Battlefield Trust, 2017).
-Schuyler is remembered for commanding the Northern Army for part of the Revolutionary War.
-His campaign during this time is believed to have laid the ground work for the capture of British officer John Burgoyne by General Horatio Gates of the Continental Army (SUNY Maritime College).
+Major General Philip Schuyler began his military career during the French and Indian War.
+General Schuyler also fought on the side of the American Colonies during the Revolutionary War.
+He was later elected to Congress as a United States Senator for the State of New York.

 The intended use of Fort Schuyler was to close off the western end of Long Island Sound, protecting New York from a sea attack.
 The fort was made of granite and shaped like an irregular pentagon.
 It was the finest example of the French fortification style for the purpose of both sea and land defense.
 In December 1845, the fort was ready to be armed.
 There was a wide range of seacoast and garrison guns, as well as bastions of the waterfront.
 The fort featured two tiers of guns and a drawbridge.
 There were also tunnels created so that riflemen could fire from its sides.